realtime-fmri/realtime-fmri.github.io/ImpWalk.md

    When the labels are **continuous**, the problem can be framed as a regression problem to describe parametrically varying brain states such as task difficulty, behavioral rate, visual angle, etc.

-+ Multivatiate strategies provide a useful tool in situations where less a riori knowledge exists or subjects can use different cognitive strategies to perform the same task because they have the potential to adapt to the individual and the specific experimental context.
++ Multivatiate strategies provide a useful tool in situations where less a priori knowledge exists or subjects can use different cognitive strategies to perform the same task because they have the potential to adapt to the individual and the specific experimental context.

 + Because *"brain states"*, in many cases, can be empirically observed (if you are a well trained actor and you think of something sad, you could even